osmanGuler19/Is_Sudoku_Legal/README.md

 # Is_Sudoku_Legal
-is a Coderbyte question and here is the question :
+is a Coderbyte question and you should put examples in txt file and read it.
+Just put one of those String examples below. here is the question :

 Sudoku Quadrant Checker
 Have the function SudokuQuadrantChecker(strArr) read the strArr parameter being passed which will represent a 9x9 Sudoku board of integers ranging from 1 to 9.